How do we live our best lives?

 It’s taken time, lots of experimenting and a big perspective shift to get to where I am today—both on and off the mat.
 No more obsessing over results.
 Instead, I’m learning to savour yoga and life every delicious step of the way.

 The best thing about this journey so far?
 Discovering a better, more fun way to positively impact people.
 My promise to myself and the community is to focus on living with purpose and passion.
-And at the end of the day, all I hope is that I’ve made someone’s day a little better and a bit more special.
+And at the end of the day, all I hope is that I’ve made someone’s day a little bit more special.